tum-ei-eda/etiss/py_validator_pipeline/README.md

 - `etiss_executable`: name of the etiss executable binary

 Bash-script variables:
-- `VERBOSE_ARG`: as a convenience pipeline can be run in verbose mode by adding the argument `--verbose`.
+- `VERBOSE_ARG`: as a convenience pipeline can be run in verbose mode by providing the argument `--verbose` at CLI.
 In verbose  mode more detailed output is printed to console and to log file.
 - `PROGRAM_NAME`: to use this script, the binary name and the ini-file name (excluding extension .ini) must be identical.
 In the case of the script example, both binary files are named `foo` and both `.ini` files are named `foo.ini`
 - `SOURCE_FILE`: defines which source file in the compiled binary is of interest.
 - `FUNCTION_OF_INTEREST`: defines the function to be verified.